dna-seq/just-dna-seq/docs/source/filters.rst

 You can also move any rule to another rule.
 To do this, drag an anchor **||** which appears from the left side of the rule if you hover the mouse there, and drop it on any rounded **+** anchors which appear between rules and/or parentheses (not on the **+** button that adds rules).

-**BUG: if dropping a rule on certain location, it redirects browser to an error page**
+**BUG NOTE: If dropping a rule just before or after itself, it redirects browser to an error page.
+In this case all the previously made filter settings may not be saved.
+Please avoid dropping a rule before or after itself until this bug is fixed in Oakvar.**

 Filtering by Genes
 ------------------